darrenks/nibbles/docs/stats.md

 -  Tie: 37
 -  GS2 shorter: 34

 One possible bias is that Jelly was created mostly to use command args instead of stdin (although stdin is supported too, but I'm not sure how well) (all input is via stdin on this server).

-From random problems I have done on [codegolf.stackexchange.com](https://codegolf.stackexchange.com) nibbles won 7, tied 2, and lost 2 (versus Jelly) so it isn't too far fetched.
-One note about jelly on golf.shinh is that it is converted to code page indicies to be represented as bytes, so there are no issues there with its unicode chars taking more than 1 byte.
+As of Dec 2022 on [codegolf.stackexchange.com](https://codegolf.stackexchange.com) Nibbles won 44, tied 9, and lost 23 to Jelly.
+So it seems it is the #1 language on that site as well!
+Thanks to Dominic van Essen for the many great Nibbles solutions to give more data here.

-Reading too much into this data would a mistake as it could be gamed, but at face value it is promising.
+Reading too much into this data would a mistake as it could be gamed (for instance if people only submitted solutions to problems their favorite language would win), but at face value it is promising.